cds-snc/forms-api/documentation/docs/en/making-requests.md

 This URL path retrieves the questions that were asked in JSON format so they can more easily be associated with the answer data retrieved:

 `GET /forms/{formID}/template`

+Optionally, you can pass a `version` parameter to request a specific version.
+If parameter is missing, latest version will be returned:

+`GET /forms/{formID}/template?version=3`

 > _Note: The questions will be in a data structure that is JSON format when retrieved.
 This helps if you’ll be transforming the data and need to match the answers to the questions._